-- · Any project with a residential component that seeks assistance through TIF or PILOT - Any multi-family residential project seeking a remodeling exemption - Withholding City incentives or support for any project that contributes to or reinforces concentrated poverty, such as: - Any project with a substantial affordable housing component that is also in a Census block group with 20% or higher poverty Who Cost Value of tax revenue forgiven City of Fargo 3.
+- · Any project with a residential component that seeks assistance through TIF or PILOT - Any multi-family residential project seeking a remodeling exemption - Withholding City-controlled incentives or support for any project that contributes to or reinforces concentrated poverty, such as: - Any project with a substantial affordable housing component that is also in a Census block group with 20% or higher poverty Who Cost City of Fargo Value of potential tax revenues forgiven to achieve core neighborhood goals (potentially offset by tax revenues not forgiven for mis-aligned projects) 3.
 Create a regional housing trust fund to support inclusive housing development at a regional level

 While the City of Fargo can actively pursue a wider distribution of affordable housing opportunities through modifications to development incentives, a truly fair distribution of affordable housing opportunities requires action at the regional level.
-ACTION Through inter-jurisdictional agreements, create a consortium of communities (Fargo, West Fargo, and Moorhead at minimum) that agree to pay annually into a housing trust fund based on a combination of population and recent volume of market-rate development, among other possible criteria.
+Without a regional approach to this issue, default concentrations of affordable housing in the least expensive communities will remain an issue and undermine the long-term health of older neighborhoods across Fargo-Moorhead.
+ACTION Through inter-jurisdictional agreements, create a consortium of communities that agree to pay annually into a housing trust fund based on a combination of population and recent volume of market-rate development, among other possible criteria.
 Use allocated funds to assist financing of low-income and mixed-income housing development in a manner that does not contribute to or reinforce concentrations of poverty.
-Who Cost Cities of Fargo, West Fargo, and Moorhead Estimates of annual contributions and unit production goals under development
+Cost Who Fargo-Moorhead Council of Governments participating (Metro COG) as the potential convener or coordinator of participating communities; the new Cass County Land Trust as the potential home and manager of a housing trust fund Annual cost to communities dependent on long-term production goals tied to regional housing needs

+PROBLEMS TO SOLVE

+CURRENT PRACTICES AND CONDITIONS

+CHANGES TO MAKE

-PROBLEMS TO SOLVE CURRENT PRACTICES AND CONDITIONS What are the core neighborhood problems that can be addressed by this category of tools?
+What are the core neighborhood problems that can be addressed by this category of tools?

 How are these tools currently configured or used?

 Cultivating greater resident leadership capacity where it is low and maintaining it where it is high in order to successfully manage issues at the neighborhood level.
 A few core neighborhoods have well-established neighborhood associations that interact with residents and City officials, though maintaining and growing their volunteer base is an ongoing challenge.
 Most areas in the core neighborhoods do not have anything so formal, and any informal leadership structure that exists is often hard for the City to interact with routinely.
 The City of Fargo used to employ an individual who helped to facilitate the development and operation of neighborhood associations and the cultivation of neighborhood leaders, but such a position has not existed for at least a decade.
 The Fargo Neighborhood Coalition exists to connect neighborhood leaders and amplify neighborhood issues but has limited, volunteer-driven capacity.
-CHANGES TO MAKE What changes to current practices substantially address the "Problems to Solve?"
-1. Create capacity to cultivate and connect residential leaders, and to oversee programming that stimulates neighbor-to-neighbor engagement.
+What changes to current practices substantially address the "Problems to Solve?"
+Create capacity to cultivate and connect residential leaders and to oversee programming that stimulates neighbor-to-neighbor engagement.